johngeorgewright/stream/docs/index.md

 permalink: /
 ---

+# `@johngw/stream`

-`@johngw/stream` is a selection of web stream extensions to provide reactive style programming capabilities.
+A selection of web stream extensions to provide reactive style programming capabilities.